-The purpose of the OACYC Complaints and Disciplinary procedure is to provide a mechanism for individual members, organizations and/or members of the public who receive services by a current member of the OACYC who may have breached their professional code of ethics, or has discredited the profession through misconduct, mistreatment, or misrepresentation.
+The OACYC offers a structure for members, organizations and the general public to launch grievances if they have received services by a current member of the OACYC whom they feel may have breached the professional code of ethics or has discredited the profession through misconduct, mistreatment or misrepresentation.

-The OACYC will provide a structure that will address such alleged complaints in a fair, effective and promptly process and will make a report on findings and recommended sanctions and corrective actions to the parties involved.
+Complaints are addressed in a fair, effective and prompt manner, and a report on findings, recommended sanctions and corrective actions will be provided to the parties involved.

 DEFINITIONS OF TERMS: